Vauxoo/addons-vauxoo/mrp_force_responsible/README.rst

 ===============

-This module set automatically the manager of the product, like responsible of its production order
+This module set automatically the manager of the product, as responsible of its production order